Sexual Health & Wellness

 - Annual STI (sexually transmitted infection) screening is recommended for all sexually active students.
 More frequent testing is recommended if symptoms develop or if students engage in high-risk sexual behaviors.

-- Students who do not have symptoms may choose to give a urine sample for gonorrhea & chlamydia screening.
+- Students may choose to give a urine sample for gonorrhea & chlamydia screening.
 If a urine test is preferred, do not urinate for 2 hours prior to your appointment.

 - Fees include $20 for gonorrhea & chlamydia testing, and $15 for HIV & syphilis testing ($35 total).